Ruby Fight Club

 In the past we’ve met together as a company and in smaller team or project focused groups but this was first time we used a book as the guiding, recurring topic with a smaller, committed group who made time for it.
 Attendance was optional and we did have some folks who opted out even though they loved the subject matter and the idea, because they knew they couldn’t make it most of the time.
 I think this made the group tighter-knit.

 Our group of six remote engineers met weekly for one hour to discuss one chapter from the book.
-We worked through each chapter together which often led to Q & A sessions and deeper discussions about Ruby and CS theory in general.
+We worked through each chapter together which often led to Q&A sessions and deeper discussions about Ruby and computer science theory in general.
 Each week, one member of the team would lead the discussion.
 It required some preparation in advance and gave us all a chance to work on our presenting and moderating skills.
 We used Google Hangouts to meet and the presenter would share their screen to show slides and example code.

 Honing Our Craft